 - If the instance of AsyncObjectEvent is associated with more than one instance of AsyncObjectEventHandler with release parameters object of type AperiodicParameters and the execution of fire(Object) introduces the requirement to throw at least one type of exception, then all instances of AsyncObjectEventHandler not affected by the exception are handled normally. - If this instance of AsyncObjectEvent is associated with more than one instance of AsyncObjectEventHandler with release parameters object of type SporadicParameters and the execution of fire(Object) introduces the simultaneous requirement to throw more than one type of exception or error, then MITViolationException has precedence over ArrivalTimeQueueOverflowException.

 8.4.3.9 AsyncObjectEventHandler

-$^{125}$ Section 8 3.4.3.8.2 -------------------- ----------- public AsyncObjectEventHandler()
+$^{125}$ Section 8.4 1.3.8 3.2 ---------------------- ------- -----

 '''

 java.lang.Object

 javax.realtime.AbstractAsyncEventHandler

 javax.realtime.AsyncObjectEventHandler

-A version of AbstractAsyncEventHandler that carries an Object value as paylaod.
+version of AbstractAsyncEventHandler that carries

 '''